Caremit/Caremit/README.md

         parameter is required for plotting ECG grids.
 ```

+# App Development with Flask

+Our flask app follows a tutorial given by Azure https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-web-app-python?tabs=app-reg-ga in order to connect with Azure AD B2C.
+The style is adapted from the MIT-licensed open template ["new-age"](https://startbootstrap.com/theme/new-age).

 # Apps Development with Flutter

 login demos which somehow worked and looked okay: